I formed Walsh Productions LLC in January 2014. I opened for classes in the fall of 2014.

-Sonia has had agency representation in both the Des Moines and Omaha markets, doing acting and modeling work for the past fourteen years, including national campaign advertising and feature films.
+Sonia has had agency representation in both the Des Moines and Omaha markets, doing acting and modeling work since 2000, including national campaign advertising and feature films.
 She spent two seasons as the co-host of “Metro Woman” on ABC.
-She also travels extensively to New York to research the latest happenings with the Broadway scene, taking classes, and staying current with what is going on in theatre trends and education.
+She also travels extensively to New York City and beyond to research the latest happenings with the Broadway scene, taking classes, and staying current with what is going on in theatre trends and education.

 She enjoys seeing her acting students themselves begin to get professional acting work using the skills they have learned at the studio.
 Sonia is well connected with dozens of talented folks in television, film, and theatre…many of whom have Iowa roots.
 Sonia has had students go on to pursue careers in the industry on both coasts and stays up to date on their progress.